 - Walter Payton’s Second Career Touchdown: November 9, 1975.
 Walter Payton scores his second career touchdown and first against the Packers in a 27-14 Bears victory.
 He’d go on to score 19 touchdowns against the Packers, the most of any opponent.

 - The ’85 Bears: The 1985 Chicago Bears go 2-0 against the Packers during their 15-1 season en route to winning Super Bowl XX.
 The Fridge: October 21, 1985.
-Defensive lineman William Perry scored his first career touchdown, at the direction of head coach Mike Ditka.
+Defensive lineman William Perry scored his first career touchdown on Monday Night Football, at the direction of head coach Mike Ditka.
 Perry was then named “The Fridge” as the Bears won 23-7 at Soldier Field in Chicago.
 Horse Manure: November 10, 1985.
 The Packers left horse manure in the Bears’ locker room at Lambeau Field in Green Bay.
 The strategy was ineffective; Chicago won the game 16-10.
 Sweetness: Walter Payton ran for 100+ yards in both games against Green Bay, including his season high of 192 rushing yards.
 Two of the four best games of Payton’s career, in terms of rushing yards, came against the Packers.

 - Charles Martin’s Hit List: November 23, 1986 Packers nose tackle Charles Martin displayed a “Hit List” of Bears players he wanted to knock out of the game (on a towel he played with).
 At least two full seconds after Bears quarterback Jim McMahon threw an interception during the game, Martin picked him up and illegally slammed him to the ground at Soldier Field in Chicago.
 This was a moment where the Packers truly crossed the line.
 McMahon would miss the rest of the season and the 14-2 Bears, heavily-favorited to repeat as Super Bowl Champions, would fail to make it back to the big game.
 The Packers lost the game 12-10.